zach-lawless/gym-wordle/README.md

     obs, reward, done, _ = env.step(act)
 ```

+## Future Improvements
+At some point, I'd like to implement the following:
+* Render: It would be really cool to play the game interactive/visually via the command line, similar to other toy text OpenAI Gym environments.
+I hope to implement this at some point.
+* Hard Mode: Wordle has a hard mode setting where once you reveal that a letter is in the hidden word, all subsequent guesses must contain the letter.
+The environment as it currently exists doens't have this functionality.
+* Require logical words: The Wordle game doesn't allow the player to enter in words that don't exist in the dictionary of possible 5 letter hidden words.
+This prevents a player from simply guessing an illogical/incoherent set of letters.
+The environment currently would allow a player/agent to enter any non-English 5 letter sequence of letters, which could potentially make the game much easier.

 ## Final Remarks
 This repo was thrown together for fun in a matter of hours as a hands-on exercise in creating custom OpenAI Gym environments.
 I am by no means an export in Reinforcement Learning, Gym, or Python, and welcome all feedback/feature requests.